-We are happy to share with you the exciting plans for this year’s Glatzer Memorial Weekend at Temple Emunah March 15 and 16 with scholar Rabbi Sharon Cohen Anisfeld.
-This year marks the 41st year since the inception of the Glatzer Fund at Temple Emunah.
-We hope you will join this year’s Friends of Glatzer to honor the memories of Anne and Nahum Glatzer, distinguished and active members of Temple Emunah.
-Click HERE for our Registration Form
+This year marks the 43rd year since the inception of the Glatzer Fund at Temple Emunah, an annual event that honors the memories of Anne and Nahum Glatzer, distinguished and active members of Temple Emunah.

 Professor Nahum Glatzer and Anne Glatzer were long-standing members of Temple Emunah.
 Anne Glatzer was trained as a teacher and worked with students in Germany and then in the US, where she taught at the prestigious Shady Hill School for approximately 20 years.
 Until his death, Professor Glatzer was a religious leader at Temple Emunah, leading services and chanting Torah and Haftarah.
 In the academic world, Professor Glatzer was an internationally renowned scholar and teacher of Judaica.
 He was a disciple of Franz Rosenzweig and succeeded Martin Buber as the University of Frankfort Chair of Jewish Philosophy and Ethics.
 Professor Glatzer was a highly respected member of the faculties of Brandeis University and Boston University.